DanyangDai/metaextractoR/README.md

 another called: “testing_stage_0_data.csv”.
 The name of the file has been pre-fixed to ensure the correct file goes into the Shinyapps.

+### 4. Identify varaible that is avaiable for extraction

 This extraction step aims to identify data items that is available in the abstract.